creationix/howtonode.org/articles/peg-performance.markdown

 3) Much respect to the Mono project.
 While I'm sure Microsoft's .NET runtime approaches the HotSpot VM in terms of performance, Mono is hanging in there.

-4) Despite all it's quirks, JavaScript is a dynamically typed language.
-We must consider this when comparing it's performance versus a statically typed Java.
-While some might argue that static typing is 'safer', performance is it's only virtue in my opinion.
+4) JavaScript is a dynamically typed language.
+We must consider this when comparing its performance versus a statically typed Java.
+While some might argue that static typing is 'safer', performance is its only virtue in my opinion.
 Typically I trade reduced performance for increased development efficiency every time I choose Perl, Python or Ruby.
-So despite it's quirks, it appears that JavaScript can offer the best of both worlds in terms performance and development efficiency.
+So despite its quirks, it appears that JavaScript can offer the best of both worlds in terms performance and development efficiency.
 Not bad for the language that's in every browser and hence is the most widely deployed language/runtime in the world.